 Blanchet Catholic School has a closed campus, meaning that once a student arrives on campus, the student must remain on campus throughout the entire school day.
 This includes the time before school.
-Once a student arrives on school property, he/she cannot leave campus without permission of Blanchet Catholic School administration and authorization of parents/guardian.
-Any student wishing to leave school before dismissal time must be checked out by a parent/guardian or provide a note from the parent/guardian indicating date, time, and permission of the check-out.
-This note is to be delivered to the receptionist/attendance office as soon as the student arrives on campus.
-The attendance office will issue a destination slip to the student.
-The student will give the destination slip to the appropriate class period teacher and the student will be released to the receptionist/attendance to sign out.
+Once a student is dropped off before school, he/she cannot leave campus without permission of Blanchet Catholic School administration and authorization of parents/guardian.
+Any student wishing to leave school before dismissal time must be checked out by a parent/guardian or provide a note from the parent/guardian indicating time, destination, and purpose of the check-out.
+This note is to be shown to the appropriate class period teacher and handed in to the receptionist at time of checkout.
+(Parents may pick up their student and take them to lunch, otherwise they are not excused from campus for lunch or any other circumstances.)